The Jugged Hare

 Behold, London’s best Sunday roasts:

-A Soho chop house opened by a trio of ex-Hawksmoor folk.
+A quartet of chop houses opened by a trio of ex-Hawksmoor folk.
 Choose your meat – beef, lamb or pork – or don’t, and get the ‘All In’ which has everything, with all the trimmings, and is perfect for sharing.
 Their gravy is the best in London; we said it.
-And it’s all even better paired with one of their bloody maries or breakfast martinis.
-READ MORE
+And it’s all even better paired with one of their bloody marys or breakfast martinis.

 The George | Strand